Fixed Wireless Access Extension

 Ethernet FWA Extension, using the InCoax MoCA Access technology, allows you to connect all apartments in a fast and non-intrusive way

 Fixed Wireless Access (FWA) Extension establishes a wireless and wireline connection over a radio link between a base station and individual apartments in MDU buildings.
-A wireless connection can use low, mid, or high frequency bands from 700 MHz band to 60GHz depending on technology and what data rates are required.
-With frequencies above 24GHz (mmWave) it is possible to serve gigabit services.
+A wireless connection can use low, mid, or high frequency bands from 700 MHz band to 80GHz.
+Depending on the technology and if Line of Sight (LoS) between the base and the remote node can be established, reach can vary from a few hundred meters to tens of kilometers, with data rates from a few hundred megabits to multigigabit performance.
 There are several FWA technologies available as point-to-point radio links, Wi-Fi radio links and 4G / 5G.
 These technologies can use unlicensed or licensed frequency bands.

 In the spectrum above 24 GHz the wireless signal has difficulties to propagate through building walls and windows which can be coated in new buildings.
 The signal can attenuate as much as 45dB through each wall resulting that mmWave in-door coverage will be poor and, in many cases, not possible.